Free From Fentanyl Pledge

 Source: dea.gov

-people die every day from overdoses related to synthetic opioids like fentanyl.
+people died every day on average in 2024 from overdoses related to synthetic opioids like fentanyl.

 Source: cdc.gov